h4rvey-g/Note-Blog/content/USMLE/MSK/Polyarteritis nodosa.md

 # Etiology
 - A third of patients have underlying viral <span style="background:rgba(240, 200, 0, 0.2)">[[hepatitis B|hepatitis B]] or [[hepatitis C|hepatitis C]].</span>
 	- In these individuals, PAN is likely triggered by the <span style="background:rgba(240, 200, 0, 0.2)">deposition of immune complexes (viral antigen bound by host antibody) in the arterial wall.</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Transmural inflammation of the arterial wall with fibrinoid necrosis</span>

 ---
 # Pathophysiology